Menu

 Try it Yourself »

-ES5 added a lot of new Object Methods to JavaScript:
+ES5 added new Object management methods to JavaScript:

 Managing Objects